Skip to content

 Areas of focus

-• Monitors regulator feeds (SEC, OCC, FINRA, FDA, GDPR, state DFS — configurable per deployment)
+• Monitors regulator feeds (SEC, OCC, FINRA, FDA, GDPR, state DFS — adjustable per deployment)

 • Drafts policy-update memos when a regulation or guidance changes; surfaces the implication for your existing policies